danielabar/meblog/src/markdown/activerecord-dependent-options.md

 Test log summary:

 * Calling `destroy/destroy!` on Author model (`has_many` side of relationship) instance works to delete that author *and* also destroys each of the author's books.
 That is, each associated book has its `before_destroy` callback invoked, and then is deleted from the database with a SQL DELETE statement.
+Note that in the case of an Author with multiple Books, the books are deleted one at a time with multiple SQL DELETE statements.
+This is because each book also must have its callbacks invoked.
 * Calling `delete` on Author model fails on foreign key constraint for author instances that have one or more associated books. (`delete` on Author model with no books succeeds).
 * Book instances (`belongs_to` side of relationship) can be destroyed or deleted with no errors and this action only affects the book, not the related author.